-Choosing between Netflix and Foxtel Play can be tough.
+Choosing between Netflix and Foxtel Now (previously Foxtel Play) can be tough.
 Both offer a growing range of content at competitive prices.
 To help out, we’ve collected their title offerings, compatibility requirements, and special features.
 Check them out before you make your final decision.Netflix

 offers one of the largest libraries of online content in the world.
 In addition, Netflix-original content has been making waves across the world.
 Examples include House of Cards